Easy Smoked Brisket Recipe

 In addition to the Smoke Unit, you should also use a Thermapen or equivalent instant-read thermometer, then you can probe in multiple areas while keeping the Smoke unit in the same location as it nears the end of the cook.

-Side Dishes: For great dishes to serve alongside smoked brisket, consider quick pickled veggies, like peppers.
-Add some BBQ Beans and a no-mayo coleslaw for the perfect spread.
+For great dishes to serve alongside this smoked brisket recipe, consider Quick Pickled Veggies, like peppers.
+Add some BBQ Beans and a No-Mayo Coleslaw for the perfect spread.

-Wine Pairing: Brisket is incredibly rich and because of the heavy weight of the dish we opt for a clean and crisp wine to cut through the richness of the meat.
-For whites try sparkling wine or a dry and crisp rosé.
-If you like red wine then we love tempranillo or a nice red zinfandel.
+This smoked brisket recipe is incredibly rich and because of the heavy weight of the dish opt for a clean and crisp wine to cut through the richness of the meat.

 Should Brisket Be Wrapped While Smoking?

 There is no right or wrong answer here, it’s about your flavor preference.
-If you elect not to wrap you get a greater bark.
-People love that texture.
+If you elect not to wrap a smoked brisket you get a greater bark.
+Some people love that texture.
 You won’t really add more smoke flavor, as that pretty much gets absorbed by around the fifth hour of cooking.

 But we have found wrapping in pink butcher paper is the best of both worlds.
-Note that if you do not wrap, it may add 20 minutes per pound to the cooking time.
+Note that if you do not wrap a smoked brisket, it may add 20 minutes per pound to the cooking time.
 So be sure to account for that.

 In the end, your flavor preference is what is key.
-We generally do not inject smoked briskets because we buy brisket with good marbling, which translates into a juicy brisket.
-If you don’t see much marbling, supplement moisture with beef stock or other liquid using a culinary syringe.
+We generally do not inject smoked briskets because we buy briskets that start with good marbling, which translates into a juicy brisket.
+If you don’t see much marbling, you can supplement moisture by using beef stock or other liquid using a culinary syringe.
 Don’t use liquid smoke (ever).

 Best Wood For Smoked Brisket